manomarichal/project-compilers/readme.md

     python3 ./src/main.py <filename>

 The `-cf` flag can be added after `<filename>` to enable constant folding.
+The `-n` flag can similarly be added to suppress warnings.

 ### Status:
 #### Project 1)